AlexErlewein/SpellSmut/src/helper_tools/extraction/TESTING_INSTRUCTIONS.md

    - Warning dialog about missing QuickBMS
    - Guidance on how to install it

+### 3. Cross-Platform Specific Tests
+1. **File permissions**: When copying PAK files from Windows to macOS, verify they have correct permissions
+2. **Path compatibility**: Ensure paths work correctly on your platform
+3. **QuickBMS execution**: Verify QuickBMS runs properly on your system

 ## Verification Steps

 ### 1. Check Output Files